-This element and its impact is essential to understand.
+This element and its impact are essential to understand.
 When you eat food plaque colonies are established, and food matter settles in around your teeth in your mouth.
-To keep your mouth in tip-top shape you have to get rid of the food and the plaque.
+To keep your mouth in tip-top shape, you have to get rid of the food and the plaque.
 It doesn’t happen by itself.
 It needs your help.
-This is why MECHANICAL removal of plaque, debris and food particles is crucial to good dental health.
-If you don’t remove it then what happens next may really surprise you.
+This is why MECHANICAL removal of plaque, debris, and food particles is crucial to good dental health.
+If you don’t remove it, then what happens next may really surprise you.
 Your body actually sets up an inflammatory response.

-Because your teeth are NOT part of the gums but essentially a foreign body, in order to get rid of the problem your own body’s immune system has NO CHOICE but to set up an AUTO-IMMUNE response to the plaque and the food.
+Because your teeth are NOT part of the gums but essentially a foreign body, to get rid of the problem, your own body’s immune system has NO CHOICE but set up an AUTO-IMMUNE response to the plaque and the food.
 It is TRYING valiantly to get rid of the gunk that’s forming in the mouth.
-It can’t do it without the mechanical removal so it does the only other thing it can.
+It can’t do it without the mechanical removal, so it does the only other thing it can.

 So what happens?

-If the contaminants stay in contact with the gums for a long time and they are not mechanically removed then the disease starts to progress even further.
-The disease moves from just the edges of the gums and so-called periodontal pockets are formed.
+If the contaminants stay in contact with the gums for a long time and are not mechanically removed, the disease starts to progress even further.
+The disease moves from just the edges of the gums, and so-called periodontal pockets are formed.
 This is where bone destruction starts to occur.
-The gums start to get more and more spongy, the teeth start to lose their attachment to the bone and the bone literally starts to dissolve.
+The gums start to get more and more spongy, the teeth start to lose their attachment to the bone, and the bone literally starts to dissolve.

-This is called periodontitis and is essentially very bad news.
+This is called periodontitis and is essentially terrible news.
 It is the start of tooth loss problems.
 Now it’s impossible to get rid of all the contaminants without professional help.
 And you know how expensive going to the dentist – let alone your veterinarian – can be?

-You simply can’t clean down into the pockets without specialized equipment.
+You can’t clean down into the pockets without specialized equipment.
 And when you’re talking about helping your dog, now you even need an anesthetic.
-It all mounts up and it’s simply not worth it.
+It all mounts up, and it’s simply not worth it.